Support for schools working with grieving children and young people

 Caring for a bereaved pupil can be complex.
 What should you say?
 How should you act?
 Is there something specific you should be doing or not doing?
 How do you know if a student is coping?

-As well as providing direct bereavement information and support to young people, Winston’s Wish helps teachers and other school professionals to provide the best support possible.
+As well as providing instant access to expert bereavement support and information to young people, Winston’s Wish helps adults supporting bereaved children and young people, including teachers, teaching assistants, pastoral care and anyone else working in an education setting, to provide the best support possible.

 We’re here to help you support the children and young people in your care, whether it be in anticipation of a death (pre-bereavement), in the immediate days following a bereavement or even months or years down the line.